Astockorigins/camalia/README.md

 ## 📋 About Us

-Camalia Enterprise Ltd is a professional landscaping and garden design company based in Kangemi, Nairobi.
+Camalia Enterprise Ltd is a professional landscaping and garden design company based in Nairobi, kenya.
 We specialize in creating beautiful and sustainable outdoor environments for both residential and commercial clients.

 Our team, led by **Robert Gitau**, brings years of experience in:
 - Garden rehabilitation